 iv) Borrowing cost:

-Borrowing costs that are attributable to acquisition or construction of qualifying assets are capitalized as a part of cost of such assets till the time the asset is ready for its intended use.
-A qualifying asset is the one that necessarily takes substantial period of time to get ready for intended use.
+Borrowing costs that are attributable to the acquisition or construction of qualifying assets are capitalised as part of the cost of such assets till the time the asset is ready for its intended use.
+A qualifying asset is one that necessarily takes a substantial period of time to get ready for intended use.
 Other borrowing costs are recorded as an expense in the year in which they are incurred.
 Ancillary borrowing costs are amortised over the tenure of the loan.

 Investments in Subsidiaries, Associates and Joint Ventures are carried at cost less accumulated impairment losses, if any.
 Where an indication of impairment exists, the carrying amount of the investment is assessed and written down immediately to its recoverable amount.

-On disposal of investments in subsidiaries, associates and joint venture, the difference between net disposal proceeds and the carrying amounts are recognized in the Statement of Profit and Loss.
+On disposal of investments in subsidiaries, associates and joint ventures, the difference between net disposal proceeds and the carrying amounts is recognised in the Statement of Profit and Loss.

 vi) Financial Instruments